Bangkok Unpacked: Where Street Food Meets Sacred Gold

 Hours: 8:30 AM – 3:30 PM daily

-Inside, head straight for Wat Phra Kaew—the Temple of the Emerald Buddha.
-The statue itself is smaller than you expect, just 66 centimeters tall, carved from a single block of jade.
-But the surrounding temple is overwhelming: gold-leafed chedis, mosaic-encrusted pillars, the kind of detail that makes your eyes hurt if you stare too long.
+Head straight for Wat Phra Kaew (Temple of the Emerald Buddha).
+The statue is smaller than you expect—just 66 centimeters tall, carved from a single block of jade.
+But the temple surrounding it is overwhelming: gold-leafed chedis, mosaic-encrusted pillars, the kind of detail that makes your eyes hurt if you stare too long.
+The murals along the cloister walls depict the entire Ramakien epic (the Thai version of the Ramayana), and you could spend an hour just tracing one panel.

 GPS: 13.7466° N, 100.4933° E

-Cross the river on the ferry from Tha Tien Pier to Wat Arun.
-The boat costs 4 THB—yes, four baht, about 11 cents.
+Cross the river from Tha Tien Pier to Wat Arun.
+The ferry costs 4 THB—yes, four baht, about 11 cents—and takes three minutes.

 GPS: 13.7437° N, 100.4889° E